 • Understand the meaning of plant characteristics (astringents, etc.)

-• Ability to honorably harvest and process plants (decoctions, infusions, etc.)
+• Ability to honorably harvest and process plants (decoctions, oils, tinctures, etc.)

-• Make rope from stinging nettles and other natural materials.
+• Make rope from stinging nettle, cedar bark, roots and branches.

 • Dry and store herbs to take home.